fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Fix issues with new `cHashIncludePageId` config and EXT:realurl 2.0.15

+- Add prev / next meta tag for paginated views

-- Configure backend module date time format
+- Add option to configure backend module date time format

 - More minor bugfixes